vim-scripts/templateX/README.rst

       - Puppet templates (Designed für Puppet 2.7 (Ubuntu 12.04))
         - Design adjusted to `Modern Module Development from Ken Barber`__
         - Variant example for manifests/init.pp
-        - Moved modules templates in order to match puppet default location
+        - Moved modules templates in order to match Puppet default location
         - Subclasses can be in subfolders
       - Variant examples for Shellscripts (``*.sh``)
         - longopts (uses getopt)